dhruvasagar/vim-table-mode/README.md

 An awesome automatic table creator & formatter allowing one to create neat tables as you type.

-Change Log for v1.1
+### Change Log
+version 1.1 :
-   Added Tableize command and mapping to convert existing content into a table.
+* Added Tableize command and mapping to convert existing content into a table.

+version 1.0 :
+* First stable release, create tables as you type.

 # Installation